INVESTIGATION NOTICE: The Scha - GuruFocus.com

-The+Schall+Law+Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Intuit Inc. (“Intuit” or “the Company”) (NASDAQ: INTU) for violations of the securities laws.
+The+Schall+Law+Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Beam Therapeutics Inc. (“Beam” or “the Company”) (NASDAQ: BEAM) for violations of the securities laws.

 The investigation focuses on whether the Company issued false and/or misleading statements and/or failed to disclose information pertinent to investors.
-Intuit is the subject of a lawsuit filed by the FTC on March 29, 2022.
-The lawsuit claims that the Company tricked millions of people into paying for tax preparation software that should have been provided at no cost.
-The Company agreed to pay $141 million to settle similar allegations related to its TurboTax product on May 4, 2022.
-Based on this news, shares of Intuit fell 5.1% on May 5, 2022.
+Beam issued a press release on August 1, 2022, announcing “that on Friday, July 29, 2022, the company was informed via e-mail communication from the U.S. Food and Drug Administration (FDA) that the BEAM-201 Investigational New Drug (IND) application for the treatment of relapsed/refractory T-cell acute lymphoblastic leukemia (T-ALL)/T cell lymphoblastic lymphoma (T-LL) has been placed on clinical hold.”
+The Company added that “the FDA indicated they will provide an official clinical hold letter to Beam within 30 days.”
+Based on this news, shares of Beam fell sharply in intraday trading.

 If you are a shareholder who suffered a loss, click+here+to+participate.